yopdog/test22/Liberland-constitution.md

   * **§IV.20(3)** The Financial Bill shall contain an Alteration Clause which shall enable the Cabinet to exercise delegated power in order to alter the provisions of the Annual Budget.
   * **§IV.20(4)** The Alteration Clause shall be exercisable should it become apparent that the actual revenue will not meet the anticipated revenue as provided in the Annual Budget.
   * **§IV.20(5)** The Executive Measure altering the provisions of the Annual Budget shall only be capable of reducing the spending of the United Cantons Assembly.
+ * **§IV.21.** The Annual Budget shall constitute the only source of financial provisions for the United Cantons Assembly.
+  * **§IV.21(1)** The Annual Budget shall be financed from the State Treasury maintained by the Department of Treasury.
+  * **§IV.21(2)** No provision of the Annual Budget shall provide for any spending which is not authorised by this Constitution.
+  * **§IV.21(3)** The Annual Budget shall be calculated using realistic assumptions as to the anticipated revenue so that the anticipated revenue does not exceed the actual revenue.
+  * **§IV.21(4)** The size of the Annual Budget shall not exceed the previous year’s actual revenue.
+  * **§IV.21(5)** Should the funds gathered in the State Treasury not be able to cover the deficit, all Cantons who voted in favour of the Financial Bill shall cover the remaining difference with their own personal assets, divided equally.